jfried23/joshuafriedman/content/english/about.md

 custom_css: ""
 ---

-It's Josh!
-I like to think of myself as a professional student, cheerleader / enabler for my team and goto problem solver for all things ill defined.<br><br>I began my career in academia where I was actve in fields that spaned focus from the motions individual atoms to science policy for national security.<br><br>But I have since transitioned to Data Science, applying many of the same computational techniques I used as a scientist to address a much more diverse set of unknowns, while learning more about all things statitistics and machine learning.
+I am a data scientist, regular scientist, life long student, teamleader, and goto problem solver for all things ill defined.
+Deeply skeptical about all that has been done, but wildly optimistic about all that could be.<br><br>I began my career in as a biophysicsts where I was actve in reseach areas touching on computational protein design, magnetic resonance imagining, DNA damage repair and science policy for national security.
+[See a listing of my academic publications here.](https://pubmed.ncbi.nlm.nih.gov/?term=joshua+I+friedman&sort=date)<br><br>Now as a Data Scientist, I get to apply many of the same computational techniques I used as a researcher to address an even broader set of set of questions and continue persuing my intrests in all things methodology, computer science and machine learning related.